Haydon Roberts: Brighton & Hove Albion

 Roberts made his professional and first team debut for Brighton & Hove Albion, whose academy he had progressed from, on 25 September 2019 in the EFL Cup at home against Aston Villa where he scored Brighton's only goal in a 3–1 defeat.

-His next appearance for The Seagulls came almost a year later, on 17 September 2020.
+His next appearance came almost a year later, on 17 September 2020.
 This appearance again came in the EFL Cup, this time coming on as a substitute in the 4–0 home victory over Portsmouth.

 Rochdale (loan)

 Roberts signed a season long loan deal with League One side Rochdale on 16 October 2020.
-He made his debut for The Dale four days later in which was also his professional league debut, playing the full match and helping keep a clean sheet in the 1–0 away win over Burton Albion.
-Roberts made 25 appearances in the league and in all competitions for The Dale finishing in 21st place, thus being relegated from the third tier.
+He made his debut four days later in which was also his professional league debut, playing the full match and helping keep a clean sheet in the 1–0 away win over Burton Albion.
+Roberts made 25 appearances in the league and in all competitions as Rochdale finished in 21st place so were relegated from the third tier.